Ituaçu

 Ituaçu (alternately spelled Ituassú, Ituassu or Ituacu) is a city in the Chapada Diamantina region of Bahia, Brazil.
 The city is 530 km from Salvador, the capital city of Bahia.
-It is the birthplace of singer Morais Moreira, while another singer Gilberto Gil lived there from 2 months old.
+It is the birthplace of singer Moraes Moreira, while another singer Gilberto Gil lived there from 2 months old.
 The climate is temperate, falling to 12 °C during the winter.
 Its estimated population in 2020 is 19,030.